BunyaminYavuz/CLIS/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under a custom license.
+See the [LICENSE](./LICENSE) file for more details.

 ---